cloudyr/cloudyr.github.io/styleguide.md

   - secure: jw8SjbwUlKz/zPczyqcvnm0r9jbUvNb4hplUn3bxlD2SniNkitqODk2/jmlfunrpmHJRS4GDx6X6omYTNwvNsyE51dK6XJE8nZuaeCPvGLl3xxgRL6dis2JGwy2itRm0C/P6UEAUSmuTbtR15N1JC7Y7ot0IRpfRZc0tOkuS8L0=
 ```

-This indicates the use of native R support, which requires sudo permissions. `r_github_packages` should be used to install working versions of packages.
+This indicates the use of native R support, which requires sudo permissions. `r_github_packages` should be used to install working versions of packages where appropriate.

-Packages should have **testthat** tests and should push code coverage results to [the cloudyr codecov.io page](https://codecov.io/github/cloudyr) using the **covr** package.
+Packages should have (**testthat**) tests and should push code coverage results to [the cloudyr codecov.io page](https://codecov.io/github/cloudyr) using the **covr** package.

 The **travisci** package should be used, where needed, to automatically trigger builds of dependent cloudyr packages using: